You-Did-Bowman/You-Did-Bowman/README.md

 <br>
 **Disclaimer:** It may take some time for the backend to load if Coderealm has not been visited for a long time.
 Therefore, it will take a while to load when you log in for the first time.

-🌈 I’m aiming to build a strong foundation in web development by June 2025, with the goal of being fully prepared for the demands of the job market.
-Until then, I’m focused on deepening my skills in HTML, CSS, and JavaScript to confidently take on real-world projects.

 📫 How to reach me:
 <br>
 Mail: ju.bohmann@gmx.de